Miroxy12/CardboardMoney_Road96_Mod/README.md

 - Extract it in Road 96\BepInEx\plugins
 - Enjoy!
 # How to compile
-- Add BepInEx.Unity.IL2CPP.dll / every IL2CppInterop*.dll / BepInEx.Core.dll / 0Harmony.dll from Road 96\BepInEx\core folder
+- Add BepInEx.Unity.IL2CPP.dll / every IL2CppInterop*.dll / BepInEx.Core.dll / 0Harmony.dll from Road 96\BepInEx\core folder as reference on the visual studio project
 - Get [GameLibsMaker](https://github.com/EnoPM/BepInEx.GameLibsMaker/releases/tag/v1.0.0)
 - Launch the exe with the following args: GameLibsMaker.exe "C:\path\to\road96\directory" "C:\path\to\output\directory"
 - In the "C:\path\to\output\directory" select every dlls and add them as reference on the visual studio project